munan921/Keyden/README.md

 ## ☕ Donate

-If you find Keyden helpful, consider buying me a coffee
+If you find Keyden helpful, consider buying me a coffee ☕

+Your sponsorship can help me purchase an Apple Developer account, which will allow the app to be properly signed and notarized — no more "damaged" warnings!

 <p align="center">
   <img src="assets/alipay.png" width="180" alt="Alipay" />